flowmitry/syncai/README.md

 * JetBrains Junie
 * Cline
 * Claude Code
+* OpenAI Codex

 It watches the files you specify in a JSON configuration and propagates every change to the corresponding locations for the other agents.

+## Supported sync types

+SyncAI supports three kinds of synced items in agent configurations:

+- **context** — a single file with general AI guidelines or assistant context (for example `AGENTS.md` or `CLAUDE.md`).
+Configure with `context.path`.
+The file is copied verbatim to the target location.

+- **rules** — a pattern that matches multiple rule files (for example Cursor rules or Copilot instructions).
+Configure with `rules.pattern`.
+If the pattern contains a `*` wildcard, the wildcard is replaced with the source file's base name when copying.

+- **ignore** — a single file with instructions telling the assistant what to ignore (for example `.copilotignore`).
+Configure with `ignore.path`.
+The file is copied verbatim.

+These sections can be used together for each agent to keep context, many rule files, and ignore files in sync across different assistants.

 ## Quick start